fg-research/website/docs/_sources/blog/product/posts/lstm-ae-oil-price-anomaly-detection.md.txt

----
-description: Detecting anomalies in financial time series with the LSTM-AE SageMaker Algorithm
----

 # Detecting anomalies in financial time series with the LSTM-AE SageMaker Algorithm
 Anomaly detection in financial time series plays a crucial role in identifying unusual market conditions that could affect trading strategies and pose risks to investors.